lischilpp/ochiba-js/README.md

 - [ ] Create an epic GIF collage with many different animations running on different elements at the same time for the Github Readme

 ## 📝 License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details
+This project is distributed under the MIT License - see the [LICENSE](LICENSE) file for details